s3rvac/vim-syntax-retdecdsm/README.md

 `:set ft=retdecdsm` to enable syntax highlighting.
 Alternatively, you can put the following autocommand to your `.vimrc`:
 ```
-" Consider *.dsm files as files containing disassembly from the retdec.com
+" Consider *.dsm files as files containing disassembly from RetDec.
-" decompilation service.
 autocmd BufNewFile,BufRead *.dsm set filetype=retdecdsm
 ```